 With so much work to do and issues to face every day, the last thing businesses need to deal with is spam email.
-It’s surprising to find out that in 2021, about 8.61 billion spam emails sent worldwide will come from the United States alone, according to Statista in 2021.
+It’s surprising to find out that about 8.61 billion spam emails sent worldwide will come from the United States alone, according to Statista in 2021.

 China follows this with 8.53 billion and the Russian Federation with 8.09 billion.
 The staggering number depicts a growing problem that requires IT solutions.